 Advancing to the next tier of infamy resets all your skill points, but as compensation, the points needed to unlock the next tier in a class tree is cheaper.
 Experience points needed to level up is also reduced.

 An Offer You Can't Refuse: Dallas' dentist in The Dentist trailer knows exactly who he is and uses that information to strong arm him into doing a few jobs.
-Though telling Dallas he can help him break Old Hoxton out of prison probably made a much easier a decision for Dallas to make.
+He's smart enough to sweeten the deal by promising to break Hoxton out of jail, though, which erases Dallas's doubts.

 Anti-Grinding: PAYDAY 2 discourages players who try to grind for EXP and cash by having heists you completed show up less frequently, forcing you to play other heists instead of playing the same one over and over.
 The game also had an level limit penalty by reducing EXP gained on heists that are above your level, but it was changed to have the EXP gained be scaled to your level.